 - Surfing, boogie boarding, swimming, kayaking, paddle boarding.

 - Jet skiing, jet boating, water-powered jetpacking, waverunning, water skiing, sailing on the seaward half of the bay.

 - Biking, skate boarding, skating, jogging and walking along the beach boardwalk and around the paths surrounding the bay.

-- Mission Bay is bordered to the east by the 5 FWY and East Mission Bay Drive, to the West by Mission Blvd, to the north by Grand Avenue and to the south by West Mission Bay Drive and Sea World Drive.
+Mission Bay is bordered to the east by the I-5 freeway and East Mission Bay Drive, to the west by Mission Blvd, to the north by Grand Avenue and to the south by West Mission Bay Drive and Sea World Drive.
 Ingraham Street runs north-south dead through the middle of the park via a series of islands and bridges.
 Check a map to determine where you're heading and how best to get there.

 What to Love

-- Moonlight cruises around the bay on the Bahia Belle, a ternwheeler Mississippi-style riverboat docked at the Catamaran Resort on Mission Bay.
+- Moonlight cruises around the bay on the Bahia Belle, a sternwheeler Mississippi-style riverboat docked at the Catamaran Resort on Mission Bay.

 - Bike riding around the bay and the adjacent beach boardwalks at Mission and Pacific Beach.

 - Riding the "Giant Dipper" roller coaster at the adjacent Mission Beach Belmont Park.

 - Learning how to sail at the Mission Bay Aquatic Center.

 - The parking lots at Mission Bay fill up quickly durning the summer so come early.
 Street parking restrictions are strickly enforced.

 - Swimmers should stay clear of boat ramps, bridges and other heavily trafficed areas, well inside buoys and close to shore.